Reviews

 A marvelous coming-of-age tale!

-Equal parts nostalgia, smooth prose, and good, old-fashioned story-telling!
+Paul Jantzen’s Sour Apples has a subtitle (A Novel for Those Who Hate to Read).
+I was reminded of Elmore Leonard’s great advice for writers: “Try to leave out the part that readers tend to skip.”
+What’s left?
+Equal parts nostalgia, smooth prose, and good, old-fashioned storytelling!
 Author Paul Jantzen channels the mind of a ten-year-old boy, giving his adventures substance and emotional weight.
 A marvelous coming-of-age tale!

 Hilarious Coming-of-Age Tale with A Christmas Story Vibe